Our focus is to help find end of life solutions for packaging, particularly for recycling soft plastic.

 More and more brands are now putting our soft plastic 'recycle at store' logo on their packaging to help you know what can be recycled.

 Customers can bring their used soft plastics back to store and put them in the plastic bag recycling bin.
-Recycle soft plastics in the green and white bins at selected Countdown, The Warehouse and other stores throughout the country.
+Recycle soft plastics in the green and white bins at selected Countdown, The Warehouse and other participating stores in regions around North Island.

 There is now onshore processing of post-consumer soft plastics with two North Island plants; Future Post in Waiuku and Second Life Plastics in Levin - which are great examples of Kiwi ingenuity and where we send your recycled soft plastic.